 Smile!
 You’re going on a journey!
 There may be delays or ticketing issues but if you stay positive and smile it will go a long way.
 Remember sugar is always better than vinegar if you want excellent customer service.

-I hope you find these flying tips and tricks helpful for your next trip to the airport.
+I hope you find these air travel tips and tricks helpful for your next trip to the airport.

-Did we miss anything?
+Did we miss any tips for flying?
 Please share your airport and airplane travel tips and tricks when flying.

 In case you missed it check out these other articles: